home-assistant/home-assistant.io/source/_integrations/thethingsnetwork.markdown

 ![Payload Formatters](/images/integrations/thethingsnetwork/payload_formatters.png)

 3. You need an API key to be able to read the data from your application.
-  - The minimal required right is `Read Application Traffic (uplink and downlink)`.
+  - The minimum required rights are `Read Application Traffic (uplink and downlink)`.

 ![API keys](/images/integrations/thethingsnetwork/apis_key.png)